Mechanised Infantry Regiment: History

 The regiment saw a rapid expansion in the 1980s.
 Mechanised infantry battalions numbered 15 to 26 have been raised on all-India mixed class composition, unlike the older units, which were single class ones.
 The only exception was 20 Rajput, which joined the regiment as the 24th battalion in April 1992.

 The Mechanised Infantry Regiment has been involved in Operation Pawan in Sri Lanka, Operation Rakshak in Punjab and Jammu & Kashmir and Operation Vijay in Jammu & Kashmir.
 It also took part in UN Peacekeeping Operations in Somalia, Congo, Angola and Sierra Leone.The Regiment is affiliated to the Indian Naval Ship Gharial.

 Attestation Parade at The Mechanised Infantry Regimental Centre, Ahmednagar, September 2021.
 The regimental insignia and flag can be seen in the background.

 Mechanised Infantry Institutions

 Mechanised Infantry Centre and School

-The Mechanised Infantry Regimental Centre (MIRC) was established on 2 April 1979 at Ahmednagar and it is spread over 2179 acres.
+The Mechanised Infantry Regimental Centre (MIRC) was established on 2 April 1979 at Ahmednagar (now Ahilyanagar) and it is spread over 2179 acres.
 It trains approximately 950 recruits annually.
 It has three training battalions: Infantry Training Battalion, Composite Training Battalion and Driving and Maintenance Battalion.
 It was renamed as the Mechanised Infantry Centre and School (MIC&S) on 17 September 2021.
 In addition to the troops from the Mechanised Infantry, those from the Brigade of the Guards undergo their 'mechanised' training at the MIC&S. MIC&S offers eight diploma courses and four post graduate diploma courses under the Savitribai Phule Pune University.